 1. Money Is Available Sooner

-One of the most important direct deposit benefits is that your funds clear immediately and go straight into your bank account.
-You might even have your money payday morning, regardless of the time your employer normally hands out paychecks.
+One of the most important perks of this electronic payment option is that your funds clear immediately and go straight into your bank account.
+You might even have your money on payday morning, regardless of the time your employer normally hands out paychecks.

 Direct deposit can have a positive effect on how you manage your money.
 By setting up your direct deposit to drop money into different accounts, like your savings and an emergency fund, you build savings automatically so that you don’t forget.